 Any worries such as these should be brought to the attention of the senior’s primary care physician as quickly as possible.

 And, it is beneficial to have a trustworthy dementia home care partner readily available who is familiar with the nuances of dementia as well as other challenges of aging, and will provide the professional help which enables aging parents to stay safe and well.
-Call Atlanta Home Care Partners at (404) 228-0103 to learn more about our highly skilled, professional dementia home care team as well as a free of charge in-home consultation to discover how we can help.
+Call our Atlanta Alzheimer’s care team at (404) 228-0103 to learn more about our highly-skilled, professional dementia home care team as well as a free of charge in-home consultation to discover how we can help.
+View our full service area here.